The Finiteness Threshold Width of Lattice Polytopes: Finiteness threshold width and lifts of hollow polytopes

 \subsection{Tight lifts}

-We finish this section showing that in order to decide whether a given $Q$ has infinitely many lifts it is enough to look at \emph{tight} lifts.
-This will simplify the work in Sections~\ref{sec:infinitely-hollow-lifts} and~\ref{sec:finitely-hollow-lifts}:
+We finish this section showing that in order to decide whether a given $Q$ has infinitely many lifts of bounded size it is enough to look at \emph{tight} lifts.
+This will simplify the work in the rest of the paper: